-10 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love
+13 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love

 Courtesy of Toronto Film Festival

 If you're looking for romance—the kind of romance that's notably absent from your Tinder chats—head to the movie theater.
-There's no shortage of sigh-inducing, heart-melting love stories coming your way in 2018.
-Here are ten romantic movies of all kinds (comedies, dramas, tragedies—pick your poison!) that'll make you're heart flutter.
+There's no shortage of sigh-inducing, heart-melting love stories coming out this year.
+Here are 13 romantic movies of all genres (comedies, dramas, tragedies—pick your poison!) that'll make your heart flutter.

 1